sjaakp/yii2-collapse/README.md

 Yii2-collapse
 =============

-**Yii2-collapse** offers two widgets for the [Yii 2.0](https://www.yiiframework.com/ "Yii") PHP Framework:
+**Yii2-collapse** offers three widgets for the [Yii 2.0](https://www.yiiframework.com/ "Yii") PHP Framework:

  - **Collapse** renders a [Bootstrap Collapse](https://getbootstrap.com/docs/4.3/components/collapse/#example "Bootstrap") element with a toggle link and a collapsible panel;

+ - **CollapseGroup** two or more **Collapse**s of which only one can be open;

  - **Accordion** renders a [Bootstrap Accordion](https://getbootstrap.com/docs/4.3/components/collapse/#accordion-example "Bootstrap") element with several panels of which only one can be open.
-An **Accordion** essentially consists of several **Collapse**'s.
+An **Accordion** essentially is a kind of **CollapseGroup**.
+The difference is that the **Collapse**'s are all direct children of the surrounding element.

-Both widgets can be used with either Bootstrap 3.x or Bootstrap 4.x.
+All three widgets can be used with either Bootstrap 3.x or Bootstrap 4.x.

-A demonstration of both widgets is [here](http://www.sjaakpriester.nl/software/collapse).
+A demonstration of the widgets is [here](http://www.sjaakpriester.nl/software/collapse).

 ## Installation ##